desingh9/Security-Plus-Study-Notes/Domain1-general-security.md

-3\.
-Authentication vs. Authorization vs. Accounting (AAA)
+3\. **Authentication vs. Authorization vs. Accounting (AAA)**

-Authentication: Proving you are who you say you are (e.g., entering a password + biometric scan).
+**Authentication**: Proving you are who you say you are (e.g., entering a password + biometric scan).

-Authorization: Determining what permissions and resources you have access to after you are authenticated (e.g., Read/Write access to a specific folder).
+**Authorization**: Determining what permissions and resources you have access to after you are authenticated (e.g., Read/Write access to a specific folder).

-Accounting: Tracking and logging what you did while logged in (e.g., audit logs showing you modified a specific file at 10:14 AM).
+**Accounting**: Tracking and logging what you did while logged in (e.g., audit logs showing you modified a specific file at 10:14 AM).

 🧠 Quick Knowledge Check

 Scenario: An attacker intercepts a company email, alters the financial figures inside the document, and forwards it to the accounting department.
 Which pillar of the CIA triad was breached?